Sahle Sellassie Berhane Mariam: Early years and education

 He later moved to the University of California, Los Angeles, from where he earned a master's degree in 1963.
 This move was supported by Wolf Leslau.
 Leslau had met Sahle Sellassie when he was doing fieldwork at the mission school in Emdibir.
-Sahle Sellassie provided Chacha texts for one of Leslau's books.
+Sahle Sellassie provided Chaha Gurage texts for one of Leslau's books.
 Leslau published this as Ethiopia Speaks: Studies in Cultural Background.
-Leslau then commissioned him to write a novel in Chaha during a summer fellowship.
+Leslau then commissioned him to write a novel in Chaha Gurage during a summer fellowship.
 This became Shinega's Village.

 Sahle Sellassie returned to Ethiopia following his time in California.
 But he did not feel he got the same opportunities as others who had studied abroad.
 In particular, he could not get a job in a higher government office.
 Sahle Sellassie believed this was because he was a Gurage.

 Shinega's Village (1964)

 Shinega's Village is the first novel written in Chaha.
 It uses a modified form of the Amharic script with special characters.
 Leslau translated the Chacha into English, before the book was published by the University of California Press.
 An extract was also published in an anthology called Growing up Africa.

 The novel is a series of related scenes.
 These show the life of a village boy from his birth in the 1940s to the birth of his first child in the 1960s.
 Over these years the modern world creeps into his life.
 First he wants to own a pair of khaki shorts.
 Then he takes a trip to the nearest town, which has a benzine station.
 Finally he makes his way to Addis Ababa.
 These scenes explore what it was like growing up in a rural Gurage community.
 They show the increasing influence of urban Ethiopian life and European technology.
 For some the pull of the city is great, but for others it is a place to resent.